MSTecs/Azure-DevDays/Module 3/Lab-3.md

 ![](images/13.png)

-**note** When you finish this exercise your application will be deployed
+**note** When you complete this exercise your application will be deployed

 ## Exercise 3: Test the application
 1. Run the next command to monitor the progress